The following information is for students coming in the academic year 2019 to 2020 (usually September/October 2019 to June/July 2020).

 Government Student Support and 'home' fee status eligibility

-The funding bodies in England, Scotland and Wales have all given some assurances to EU nationals about continuing eligibility for loans and grants.
+The funding bodies across the UK have all given assurances to EU nationals about continuing eligibility.
 See our information on:

 The UK government has said that: